ueberdosis/tiptap/docs/src/docPages/experiments/figure.md

 ⚠️ Experiment

 ## Tasks
-* Add the caption as an optional parameter to the command
 * Build commands to wrap an image into a figure + figcaption?
 * Build commands to unrwap figure + figcaption to an image?